 The Surrey diabetic eye screening programme screens patients for diabetic retinopathy.
 This page offers general information to diabetic patients about how to book a diabetic eye screening appointment and what will happen at their diabetic eye screening appointment.

 Why is this happening?

-The contracts for diabetic eye screening were being renewed and after a formal procurement process EMIS Care were awarded the contract.
+The contracts for diabetic eye screening were being renewed and after a formal procurement process NPS Care were awarded the contract.

 Will I notice a difference?

 You will notice very few changes, your Diabetic Eye Screening Programme is still an NHS screening service and will continue to run to the same national guidelines.

 You will continue to have your screening at local health centres and community clinics.
 When you attend your next screening appointment, you will have the opportunity to feedback on your appointment and the screening location.

 We’re the UK’s leading independent company in providing diabetic eye screening services to the NHS.

 With over 30 years experience, we provide several large-scale screening services across the UK and Republic of Ireland to over 500,000 patients - helping to reduce the number of people going blind due to diabetes.
 We are also the largest provider of diabetic eye screening services to the population in Republic of Ireland.

 What does this mean for me at my appointment?